 Department of Civil, Environmental, Geo- Engineering, University of

 - Geosynthetic Reinforced Soil Integrated Bridge System (GRS IBS)

 - Tunneling in Soil and Rock

 Pre-Conference Banquet, Thursday, February 23, 2017

 Continuing Education and Conference Center, St. Paul Campus

-The Minnesota Geotechnical Society (MGS) hosts a dinner meeting of the Minnesota Section of ASCE the night before the conference.
+The Minnesota Geotechnical Society (MGS) hosts a dinner meeting of the local ASCE section the night before the conference.
 The meeting will be held at the Continuing Education and Conference Center, 1890 Buford Avenue, on the St. Paul Campus of the University of Minnesota, in the Courtyard Room.
-The Kersten Lecturer for the conference, Dr. Arvid Landva, will be the featured speaker.
+The Kersten Lecturer for the conference, Richard Bathurst, will be the featured speaker.
 The dinner reception begins at 6 P.M.
 Visit the MGS web site events page for further details and registration information as the conference date approaches.